Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Foliations and hyperbolicity

-Thus, the $\mathbb{Q}$-factoriality of $X$ implies that we are in either of the following two cases: \begin{enumerate} \item[1)] $\phi$ is a Mori fibre space and all the fibres are one dimensional;
+The $\mathbb{Q}$-factoriality of $X$ implies that we are in either of the following two cases: \begin{enumerate} \item[1)] $\phi$ is a Mori fibre space and all the fibres are one dimensional;

 \item[2)] $\phi$ is birational and the exceptional locus intersects $\nklt(\Delta)$. \end{enumerate} We claim that in both cases $R^1\phi_\ast \mathcal{O}_X=0$.
 In fact, in case 1) as all fibers are rational curves, we have that $\phi$ must be a $K_X$-negative contraction, while in case 2) the conclusion can be reached by direct application of Theorem \ref{t_vanishing}.
-Moreover, Theorem \ref{conn.f-dlt.thm} implies that $\nklt(\FF, \Delta)$ is connected in a neighborhood of every fibre of $\phi$.
+At this point, Theorem \ref{conn.f-dlt.thm} implies that $\nklt(\FF, \Delta)$ is connected in a neighborhood of every fibre of $\phi$.
 In case 1), the generic fibre of $\mu$ is a smooth projective rational curve.
 Theorem \ref{conn.f-dlt.thm} implies that the generic fibre intersects $\nklt(\Delta)$ in at most one point.
 This concludes the proof in case 1).
 In case 2), the positive dimensional fibres are chains of rational curves and by the vanishing $R^1\phi_\ast \mathcal{O}_X=0$, the generic fibre has to be a tree of smooth rational curves.
 By Theorem \ref{conn.f-dlt.thm}, $\nklt(\FF, \Delta)$ intersects this chain in at most one point.
-In particular, there exists a complete rational curve $C$ such that $C \cap (X \setminus \nklt(\FF, \Delta)) = f(\mathbb{A}^1)$, where $f$ is a non-constant morphism.
-Hence, we have reached the sought contradiction. \end{proof}
+In particular, there exists a complete rational curve $C$ such that $C \cap (X \setminus \nklt(\FF, \Delta)) = f(\mathbb{A}^1)$, where $f$ is a non-constant morphism, which provides the sought contradiction. \end{proof}

 \begin{proof}[Proof of Theorem \ref{hyperb.thm}] We divide the proof into two distinct cases.